 2. Special Kitty Pâté Wet Food Classic Variety Pack

 If you want to feed your cat wet food instead of (or in addition to) dry kibble, Special Kitty produces this wet food variety pack.
 There are three recipes in each box: usually tuna, mixed grill, and something called “special supper.”
 This allows you to change up your cat’s meals and prevent them from getting bored.

 The first ingredients are the same for all recipes: water and meat by-products.
 The water is good, as cats need moisture, and having meat by-products listed as one of the first two ingredients is better than having corn or wheat listed there.

-There’s real meat in these cans as well (usually chicken and fish), but it’s pushed down the ingredients list.
-You’ll find chicken by-products ranked ahead to go along with the “meat by-products”.
+There’s also real meat in these cans (usually chicken and fish), but it’s pushed down the ingredients list.
+Chicken by-products are ranked ahead to go along with the “meat by-products.”

-These foods have a decent amount of protein at 10%, but they are not many essential nutrients, like taurine, inside.
-As a result, you should pair it with a well-balanced kibble, but spending extra money on two foods kind of defeats the purpose of buying Special Kitty at all.
+The formula has a decent amount of protein at 10%, but there are not many essential nutrients, like taurine, inside.
+As a result, you should pair it with a well-balanced kibble, but spending extra money on two brands defeats the purpose of buying Special Kitty.